pravega/pravega/documentation/src/docs/wire-protocol.md

 Data is sent over the wire in self-contained "messages" that are either "requests" (messages sent from the client to the server) or "replies" (responses sent from the server to the client).

-All the requests and replies have an 8 byte header with two fields, (All data is written in **BigEndian** format):
+All the requests and replies have an 8 bytes header with two fields.(All data is written in **BigEndian** format).

 - **Message Type**: An Integer of 4 bytes identifies the message type and determines what fields will follow.
 (Note that the protocol can be extended by adding new types.)
-- **Length**:  Unsigned Integer of 4 bytes (Messages should be &lt; 2^<sup>24</sup>, but the upper bits remain zero).
+- **Length**:  Unsigned Integer of 4 bytes (Messages should be less than 2^<sup>24</sup>, but the upper bits remain zero).
 The remaining bits followed by the upper bit are part of the message.
 (Possibly zero, indicating there is no data).
 The remainder of the fields are specific to the type of message.
 A few important messages are listed below.

 # General

 ## Partial Message - Request/Reply

--  Begin/Middle/End: Enum (1 byte)
+-  **Begin/Middle/End**: Enum (1 byte)
--  **Data:** A partial message is referred to the broken message when sent over the wire.
+-  **Data:** A partial message is the one that was broken up when the message was sent over the wire.
 It is essential that at any cause, the whole message is reconstructed by reading the partial messages in sequence and assembling them into a whole.
 It is not valid to attempt to start a new partial message before completing the previous one.

 ## KeepAlive - Request/Reply

-- Data: Uninterpreted data of the length of the message.
-(Usually 0 bytes)
+- **Data**: Uninterpreted data of the length of the message.
+(Usually 0 byte)

 # Reading